smartrent/jackalope/README.md

   reconnect; this is useful if the device changes network connection.

-Please see the documentation for each of the functions for more information on usage; especially the subscribe and publish functions accepts options such as setting quality of service and time to live.
+Please see the documentation for each of the functions for more information on usage; publish functions accept options such as setting quality of service and time to live.

 <!-- MDOC !-->